andersoc/examples/create_hyper_extract.md

 What is the new features in the **Hyper API**?

-One of the big upgrade is to use full CRUD(read, update, delete, and insert) support, and create a sql to intereact with .hyper files.
+One of the big upgrade is to use full CRUD(read, update, delete, and insert) support, and create a sql to interact with .hyper files.

 1. Full CRUD: Read, update, delete, and insert data in .hyper files.
 2. Full speed: Leverage the full speed of Hyper for creating .hyper files.